 The church is today known as S. Girolamo dei Croati and it is the national church of Croatia in Rome; in the XIVth century Schiavonia was the name given to a region which today is shared among Croatia, Serbia and Hungary;

-when it was invaded by the Ottomans some of its inhabitants escaped and a group of refugees settled near Porto di Ripetta; they were assigned a small church which was dedicated to St. Jerome who was born in that part of Europe.
+when it was invaded by the Ottomans some of its inhabitants fled the country.
+A group of refugees settled near Porto di Ripetta where they were assigned a small church.

 Poster and standards for a celebration of St. Roch showing the traditional iconography of the saint.
 He is identified by a sore on his thigh and by a dog bringing him a loaf of bread

-(left) Fašade; (centre) statue attributed to Sansovino and 1523 inscription making reference to pestilence; (right-above) detail of a capital; (right-below) alms box
+(left) Fašade; (centre) statue attributed to Andrea Sansovino and 1523 inscription making reference to a pestilence; (right-above) detail of a capital, similar to those at S. Maria di Loreto and at S. Maria in Domnica and based on ancient capitals at Villa Adriana; (right-below) alms box

 in 1530 Italian physician Girolamo Fracastoro called it syphilis, after the main character of a poem he wrote: Syphilus, a shepherd boy of Hispaniola who was punished for his misdeeds with that disease.

 In order to cope with the epidemic Pope Leo X enlarged Spedale di S. Giacomo in Augusta, a XIVth century hospital along Via del Corso; its two long wards reached Via di Ripetta where a small church was built.
 Because it was located near the mortuary which was called Paradiso, the church was called S. Maria Porta Paradisi; its fašade was designed by Antonio da Sangallo the Younger.